Deskera/Developer-Documentation/docs/crm/dealsapi.md

 sidebar_label: Deal
 ---

+This APIs will help you to manage your deals and pipelines records.

+You will be able to do the following:
+- **Deal:**
+  - Create, Retrieve, Update and Delete
+- **Pipeline:**
+  - Create, Retrieve, Update and Delete
+- **Stage:**
+  - Delete

 ## API
 ---

-### Bulk Delete deal
+### Bulk Delete Deal

-Bulk Delete Deal
+Bulk Delete Deal.

 ##### Description:

-Bulk Delete Deal
+- Allows you to delete large volume of deal.

 #### DELETE
 #### /v1/crm/deals